HannahHuckstep/PhlashNAMe/index.md

 5. WritePhos - This function will print all phosphorylations in the database to the console.
 6. GetSpecies - This function will print the sprcies of a graph database.
 7. PrintAllProperties - This function will print all properties in use of the given graph.
+8. MapUIDs - This function will map a list of UniProt ids onto the database.
+9. pSiteAnnotation - This fucntion will annotate phosphorylation sites on Gene Names.

 ## Tool options and commands